 About Chirp and Rustle

-That said, I’ve been gardening all my life, from the day my mum gave me part of her veg garden at the back of the house. – I remember that I wore kitchen gloves and the exitement, when the snapdragons that I had sown neatly in rows, actually came up and flowered.
-The garden bug didn’t leave me, even though I decided to pursue a different career.
-Even living in the centre of Berlin, I had a small patch inside a neighbouring block, where I could grow veg and flowers.
+That said, I’ve been gardening since I was a child.
+From the day I was given a small part of my mama’s veg garden in the backyard to care for – and a packet of seeds.
+I remember wearing far to big yellow kitchen gloves and trying to pull out weeds – and the excitement, when the snapdragons which I had sown neatly in rows like the carrots behind them, actually came up and flowered!
+The garden bug never left me, even though I decided to pursue a different career.
+Even while living in the centre of Berlin, I had a small patch inside a neighbouring block, where I could happily grow veg and flowers.

 After moving to England in 2013, I finally got my own garden and this soon became too small.
 So, I started to look for the next adventure and I began volunteering at Sir Harold Hillier Gardens in 2014.
 By the way: I can wholeheartedly recommend joining those lovely volunteers and staff at Hilliers!

 Parallel to working with the experts at Hillier gardens I took on my first small private garden, putting to practice everything I knew so far.

 Since then I have spend many volunteer hours at Hilliers on the Centenary Border and in the Propagation unit, I had a year of plant ID sessions with the students and Hillier Garden’s botanist Barry Clarke, completed several RHS courses (Level 2/3 at Sparsholt and Level 3 at Edinburgh Botanic Gardens) and have been working in a growing number of private gardens.